Stream video from QuickTime Player or Safari

 - Apple TV (2nd generation or later) with the latest Apple TV software

-- Any of these Mac computers with OS X Mountain Lion v10.8 or later:
+- For mirroring your display or extending your desktop, any of the following Mac computers with OS X Mountain Lion v10.8 or later:

 Minimum requirements for peer-to-peer AirPlay, which lets visitors quickly and easily connect their Mac or iOS device to your Apple TV without gaining passwords and connecting to the Wi-Fi network: